Last Updated on February 16, 2021 by Julia Wilson

 The colour of the tipped coat doesn’t extend down as far, and therefore the tipped coat looks much lighter than the shaded.
 This shading should have a uniform distribution.

-The temperament is a lovely combination of both the Chinchilla and the Burmilla.
+The longhaired Burmilla is lovely combination of both the Chinchilla and the Burmilla.
 They are placid, laid back, quiet and gentle, don’t be fooled though, they also love to play.

 Burmillas get along with all members of the family including other pets and children and make a wonderful family pet.